huawei-noah/SMARTS/ultra/docs/setup.md

 # Setup

-ULTRA can be run natively on your machine, or through a Docker container.
+ULTRA can be run natively on a linux machine, or through a Docker container.
+ULTRA also supports installation on Windows Subsystem for Linux (i.e. WSL 1 and WSL 2).
 See instructions below for each method of setup.

-## Setup Natively
+## Setup Natively on a Linux machine and/or WSL

 ```sh
 # 1 - Navigate to the ULTRA directory.